 - Stay positive and motivated

-Yes, I did get back to my pre-baby weight before my baby’s first birthday.
-But in hindsight, if I didn’t reach my goal I wouldn’t care.
+Finally, I did get back to my pre-baby weight before my baby’s first birthday.
+But in hindsight, if I didn’t reach my goal I wouldn’t have cared.
 Because really, having your first child is a big life-changer.
 You have a lot to adjust.
 So, if I stick to the five things above, I’m sure I’d be okay even if I only lost a bit of weight.
-At the end of the day, it’s my well-being and sanity that more important.
+At the end of the day, it’s my well-being and sanity that is more important.